bgveenstra/ga-coding-challenge/back-end/rubric.md

 GACon is looking for someone to design a RESTful API for data for talks at a conference and attendees.
 Some sample data is included in data.json.

+## Some of our most successful candidates...

 **Communicate using appropriate technical terms.**

-An ideal candidate:

-  - demonstrates knowledge of RESTful conventions
+  - Demonstrate knowledge of *RESTful* conventions

-  - creates the specified API routes (knows what "API" and "route" mean)
+  - Create the specified API routes/endpoints (knows what *API* and *route* mean) **and** list the endpoints in documentation.

-  - creates RESTful routes of the form:

-  	- POST baseurl/talksto add a talk
-  	- POST baseurl/attendees to add an attendee
-  	- POST baseurl/talks/:talk_id/attendees to add an attendee to a talk (or PUT baseurl/talks/:talk_id/attendees/:attendee_id)

 **Demonstrate knowledge of software construction patterns and best practices.**

-An ideal candidate:

-  - includes helpful comments within code

-  - documents the project in a readme, including instructions for installing and running the code.

-  - uses version control (preferably git and/or GitHub) with commits that are:
+  - Use version control (preferably git and/or GitHub) with commits that are:
     - frequent
     - self-contained units
     - accompanied by helpful commit messages

+  - Create RESTful routes of the form:

+  	- POST baseurl/talksto add a talk
+  	- POST baseurl/attendees to add an attendee
+  	- POST baseurl/talks/:talk_id/attendees to add an attendee to a talk (or PUT baseurl/talks/:talk_id/attendees/:attendee_id)

-  - bonus: includes a route to remove an attendee from a talk
+  - Bonus: include a route to remove an attendee from a talk, probably:

-  	- DELETE baseurl/talks/:talk_id/attendees/:attendee_id or
+  	- DELETE baseurl/talks/:talk_id/attendees/:attendee_id

-  - bonus: includes routes to display the data as well
+  - Bonus: include routes to display the data as well, for testing purposes

   	- GET baseurl/talks to see all talks
   	- GET baseurl/attendees to see all attendees
   	- GET baseurl/talks/:talk_id/attendees to see list of attendees at that talk

-  - mindfully chooses which REST conventions to follow and which not to (aware of HATEOS)
+  - Bonus: Describe the REST conventions he or she is following, possibly demonstrating awareness of pure REST (HATEOS, HTTP status codes).

 **Consider design and implementation alternatives and make decisions based on relevant characteristics of the problem and available tools.**

-An ideal candidate:

-  - describes the back-end framework or technologies used

-  - lists at least one beneift of the technologies chosen
+  - Describe the back-end framework or technologies used and lists a benefit or benefits of the technology chosen.

+  - Decide how to host and display the API  and document this decision.

-  - makes a decision about whether attendees must be added to talks and stays consistent (for instance, if an attendee must be associated with a talk, destroy all attendees when a talk is deleted)
+  - Decide whether attendees must be added to talks and stay consistent (for instance, if an attendee must be associated with a talk, destroy all attendees when a talk is deleted).
+Bonus: document this decision.

+  - Either create a database or document that a database would be used in a real-world scenario.

 **Demonstrate awareness of real-world technical development practices and concerns related to the target company, including testing and security.**

-An ideal candidate:

-  - tests their API before submitting, and describes the testing process
+  - Test the API before submitting, and describe the testing process.

-  -
+  - Connect the coding challenge to GACon by mentioning attendee privacy, accuracy of timestamps for users from various timezones, or some other thoughtful feature.